Sequencing the apple genome

 Sequencing machines can work out which DNA base is present at each position in a DNA fragment because each one is labelled with a different fluorescent molecule (shown as black, blue, green and red on the graph).

-A genome is the complete set of DNA that’s carried in each cell of an organism.
-It contains all the organism’s genes, as well as other sections of DNA that regulate gene activity and chromosome structure.
+A is the complete set of that’s carried in each of an organism.
+It contains all the organism’s genes, as well as other sections of DNA that regulate activity and structure.
 There’s also a lot of DNA that has no known function at all.

 ‘Sequencing the genome’ means working out the exact order in which DNA bases (A, G, C and T) occur in an organism’s DNA.